 This bill aims to enhance access to school readiness programs for economically disadvantaged households by amending several sections of Florida Statutes.
 Key changes include redefining "economically disadvantaged" to mean families with incomes not exceeding 65 percent of the state median income, replacing the previous threshold of 150 percent of the federal poverty level.
-The bill also introduces a "single point of entry" system that allows parents to enroll their children in school readiness programs through various methods, including online and by phone, while utilizing a uniform waiting list based on family income and established priorities.
-Additionally, the duties of the Department of Education and early learning coalitions are revised to improve coordination and accountability in early learning programs.
+The bill also establishes a "single point of entry" system for parents to enroll their children in school readiness programs, which will utilize a uniform waiting list based on family household income and established priorities.
+Additionally, the duties of the Department of Education and early learning coalitions are revised to improve coordination and support for early learning programs.

 Statutes affected: S 1382 Filed: 1002.82, 1002.84, 1002.87, 1002.89